Who Gets What and Why

 Commodifying wheat via a reliable grading system helped make the market safe.

-Turning a market into a commodity market helps make it really think, beacuse any buyer can buy from any seller, and any seller can sell to any buyer.
+Turning a market into a commodity market helps make it really thick, because any buyer can buy from any seller, and any seller can sell to any buyer.
 At the same time, it also helps the market deal with one of the main sources of congestion in matching markets, since in a commodity market each offer to sell can be made to all buyers, and each offer to buy can be made to all sellers.
-So unlike in the market for jobs, or houses, no one has to wait for an offer to be made to him personally; anyone who sees (or hears) a price he likes can take it.
+So unlike in the market for jobs or houses, no one has to wait for an offer to be made to him personally; anyone who sees (or hears) a price he likes can take it.

-Noticed the tension between commoditization and product differentiation – that is, between wanting to sell in a thick market to buyers, even if they don’t care who you are, and trying to make your product special enough that many buyers will care enough about you to seek you out.
+Notice the tension between commoditization and product differentiation – that is, between wanting to sell in a thick market to buyers, even if they don’t care who you are, and trying to make your product special enough that many buyers will care enough about you to seek you out.
 Sellers enjoy selling in a thick market of buyers, but they don’t enjoy being interchangeable with other sellers.

-Credit cards offer merchants, safety, but that safety came at the cost of transaction fees.
+Credit cards offer merchants safety, but that safety came at the cost of transaction fees.
 Most merchants were willing to pay those fees because accepting credit cards brought in customers they might otherwise have missed, and also because credit cards make it safe for them to take non-cash payment from customers they didn’t know well, since the bank guaranteed payment as a form of insurance.

-The bank that handles Amazon’s transactions, or the one that mangaes the account of your favorite restaurant, is typically different from the bank that issued your credit card and takes your payment.
+The bank that handles Amazon’s transactions, or the one that manages the account of your favorite restaurant, is typically different from the bank that issued your credit card and takes your payment.
 So behind-the-scenes, there is an interbank market, too, through which payments flow.

 Instances in which consumers recoil from offers that strike them as unfair are more common than you might think.